-When it comes to recommendations for the future, the consortium agrees that:
+When it comes to recommendations for the future based on the findings in this deliverable and the identified best practices, the consortium agrees that:

-- More focus should be placed on the engagement of the local communities, especially vulnerable groups, through the design and implementation of initiatives which aim at their awareness, education and engagement in actions targeting energy efficiency. - Lifelong learning should become more relevant to the needs of the labour market, instead of following developments, to improve the qualifications of professional categories, following the understanding of skills mismatches. - The engagement and mobilisation of different stakeholder categories is a parameter of utmost importance to be fostered through different types of actions, including lifelong learning programmes.
-Tackling energy usage is not a challenge that affects only policy level, or the construction industry.
-It is an endeavour which requires the involvement of everyone, let alone one requiring significant investments. - The digital tools that are at the disposal of the lifelong learning providers should be taken advantage of, to secure on one hand the increased effectiveness of the programmes developed, as well as keeping up with the requirements in the context of digital transformation.
+- Given the rapidly evolving nature of digital technologies, there is a continuous requirement to update knowledge and skills to stay relevant. - More focus should be placed on the engagement of the local communities, especially vulnerable groups, through the design and implementation of initiatives which aim at their awareness, education and engagement in actions targeting energy efficiency. - Lifelong learning should become more relevant to the needs of the labour market, instead of following developments, to improve the qualifications of professional categories, following the understanding of skills mismatches.

+- The engagement and mobilisation of different stakeholder categories is a parameter of utmost importance to be fostered through different types of actions, including lifelong learning programmes.
+Tackling energy digitalization is not a challenge that affects only policy level, or the industry.
+It is an endeavour which requires the involvement of everyone, let alone one requiring significant investments. - The digital tools that are at the disposal of the lifelong learning providers should be taken advantage of, to secure on one hand the increased effectiveness of the programmes developed, as well as keeping up with the requirements in the context of digital transformation. - The curricula that will be developed need to be current in emerging digital technologies in the industry, embrace industry-oriented initiatives with practical training and utilize the relevant digital tools and solutions. - It is important to develop certification mechanisms, demonstrating that validation and recognition of digital skills in the energy sector.
+This is particularly true for professionals willing to demonstrate their expertise, and for companies wanting to hire staff with specific competencies.